oceanhackweek/oceanhackweek.github.io/ohw23/applicants.md

 The **in-person** event will take place at the [University of Washington](http://www.washington.edu), in Seattle, Washington (US PDT, UTC-7), as an all-day workshop (approximately 9am - 5pm).
 We expect to accommodate approximately 20-25 participants.

 For the **virtual event**, formal daily activities will take place over a period of up to 3 hours per day.
 These activities include recorded tutorials with interactive discussions and project check-in with the entire group, but exclude actual project time.
-While plans are still tentative, we expect to hold these sessions in at least two time zones, USA EDT (UTC-4) and Australian EST (UTC+10).
+While plans are still tentative, we expect to hold these sessions in at least two time zones, likely USA PDT (UTC-7) and Australian EST (UTC+10).

 Please see the FAQs below for answers to common questions.
 For additional questions, please post in our [discussions on Github](https://github.com/orgs/oceanhackweek/discussions/categories/q-a) or email